TheSoteriaProject/Soteria/README.md

 6. Run unit tests:
 ./Soteria --test

+### Extra Features
+- If a line contains `Ignore Match` the line will still match, but the Severity will change from Error to Warn.
+This helps phase out certain forms of Insecure Communication gradually.

 ### Note
 - Flags are optional, but a project path is required for the tool to run.
 - Flags can be combined as needed.